adamflott/flottbot/README.md

 Currently doesn't support any security for external commands but will run things found in `commands` that have a valid `index.yaml`.

-## TODO
+## TODO (in order of importance)

 1. Upstream webex-teams-api changes
 1. HMAC secret decoding
 1. Support TLS in `warp`
 1. Include non-external process commands (!help, !commands, etc)
+1. Get working with chat rooms
+1. Turn `LoggingContext` into a monad transformer and merge with `App`
+1. Better replying to user things failed (currently logged)
+1. Turn log output into something more useful (currently `show a` on all `LogEvent`s)
+1. Some form of testing
 1. Dynamic reloading of config (via inotify)
 1. Dynamic reloading of command indexes (likely !reload-commands, maybe via inotify)
 1. Graceful shutdown (see https://gist.github.com/NathanHowell/5435345)
-1. Turn `LoggingContext` into a monad transformer and merge with `App`
+1. Easier webhook creation/deleting
 1. Less nesting in `handleMsg`
-1. Better replying to user things failed (currently logged)
-1. Turn log output into something more useful (currently `show a` on all `LogEvent`s)
-1. Testing
+1. Remove remaining warnings (not many)

 ## Getting Started